-When the Group loses control of a subsidiary, it is accounted for as a disposal of the entire interest in that subsidiary, with a resulting gain or loss being recognised in profit or loss.
-Any interest retained in that former subsidiary at the date when control is lost is recognised at fair value and this amount is regarded as the fair value on initial recognition of a financial asset (see note 1(f)) or, when appropriate, the cost on initial recognition of an investment in an associate (see note 1(d)).
+When the Group loses control of a subsidiary, it is accounted for as a disposal of the entire interest in that subsidiary, with a resulting gain or loss being recognised in the consolidated income statement.
+Any interest retained in that former subsidiary at the date when control is lost is recognised at fair value and this amount is regarded as the fair value on initial recognition of a financial asset (see note 1(g)) or, when appropriate, the cost on initial recognition of an investment in an associate (see note 1(e)).

-In the Company's balance sheet, an investment in a subsidiary is stated at cost less accumulated impairment losses (see note 1(m)(i)).
+In the Company's balance sheet, an investment in a subsidiary is stated at cost less accumulated impairment losses (see note 1(n)(i)).

-(d) Associates and joint ventures
+(e) Associates and joint ventures